To’ak Chocolate – The World’s Finest Dark Chocolate from Ecuador.

-And I don’t think any of the items in the collection benefits in any way from the fact that To’ak is using their heirloom Nacional beans in the chocolate.
+And I don’t think any of the items in the collection benefit in any way from the fact that To’ak is (are they?) using their heirloom Nacional beans in the chocolate.
 Whatever signature presence might exist in the base chocolate is completely obliterated, IMO, by the flavorings and inclusions.

 I was left asking myself, “Why?”

 In trying to answer that question, I am reminded of the most elaborate (and disappointing) tasting menu I have ever eaten – also the most expensive I have ever paid for.
 It was at Central in Lima in 2014 with Christopher Curtin of Éclat Chocolate; a colleague and co-conspirator on the Good & Evil bar with Eric Ripert and Tony Bourdain.
 At the time, IIRC, Central was considered one of the Top 10 restaurants in the world.